yabwe/medium-editor/README.md

 Properties

 * `parent` add this property to your extension class constructor and set it to `true` to be able to access the Medium Editor instance through the `base` property that will be set during the initialization

+* `hasForm` add this property to your extension class constructor and set it to `true` to tell Medium Editor that your extension contains a form.
+Medium editor will handle opening the form for you on your extension's button click.

 ### Examples